Gouda - Information & History

 There were many factories spread over the Netherlands producing the "Gouda style" of pottery.
 Most originally started out making clay pipes.
 The geographical position of the Netherlands gave the clay pipe/pottery factories an advantage when trading.
 The great North Sea ports on its coast, the River Rhine for the rest of Europe and being across the water from the Thames estuary, easy access to London.
 Eventually from there across the UK to Liverpool and other UK ports sending goods to the USA and beyond.

 Factories such as PZH (Plateelbakkerij Zuid-Holland, 1898 - 1964), Regina (1898 - 1979), Schoonhoven (1920 - present day), Ivora (origins back to 1630 - 1965), Goedewaagen (first factory 1610 then in 1779 Dirk Goedewaagen - 1982, 1983 - present Royal Goedewaagen) and Zenith (1749 - 1984), were well known.
 They all had their own styles, patterns, decorators and designers.
 One of the greatest PZH designers was Henri Breetvelt .
 You can see one of them on Collectors Gallery 3.
 The best designs (and without doubt quality) were produced in what we know as the Art Nouveau and Art Deco periods of the late 19th and early 20th centuries.
 After WW2 things were not so good, sadly quality and designs began to suffer.
-The PZH factory closed in 1964.
+The PZH factory eventually closed in 1964.

-Some factories still make pots to this day.
+Some factories still make pottery to this day.
 Reproductions being produced include a few early patterns of the Regina factory and beautiful ones by Royal Goedewaagen based on the designs of Klaas Vet.
 Royal Goedewaagen is now expanding into large export markets, notably the USA, which has become an important market for museum-reproduction types of Delft ceramics.
-The present Curator, Friggo Visser is very highly respected.
+The present Conservator, Friggo Visser is very highly respected.
 In 1989 Plateelfabriek Flora was acquired.

 Despite the numerous factories, names, designs, styles, quality and prolific output of pottery produced, when we say "Gouda", we encompass all that prodigious variety of pottery and ceramics.
 As collectors we acknowledge the extraordinary devotion of everyone associated with producing Gouda pottery from all of the past and present factories.

 Here are just two examples of superb classic designs from our large and diverse collection.
+The collection is currently approaching some 500 pieces.

 To see more from our collection go Gouda Gallery and Regina Gallery.

 The pitcher on the right was produced by Kunstaardewerkfabriek Regina.
 This particular example from our collection is in the 'Impero' decor and is in mint condition.
 See here for links to Regina factory information pictures and more from our Regina collection.
 We ask you to look in particular at an article by our dear friend Joop Nobel a leading expert on Regina and Dutch pottery.
+Please note that since Joop's article was written much more information on Regina has come to light and thus it should be used as a general guide only.
+For the most up to date information and much more, one should purchase Joop's excellent book.
+Details of which can be found elsewhere on this site.